 Calapooia Clay has ten electric pottery wheels and one kick wheel.
 That means there will be a wheel available for you to use during open studio time, and room for ten students in a class.

 We have lots of table and bench space to do all kinds of creative hand building and all the tools you need to get it done, including a slab roller, slump/hump molds, rollers, stamps, texture tools…

 At Calapooia Clay we have glazes that may dipped, brushed or sprayed on (spraying requires special instruction and clay expertise).
-Eight primary glaze colors form our palette (plus specialty glazes, oxides and stains) – they are all shown both on the glaze board in the glazing room, and on pieces around the studio.
+A dozen primary glaze colors form our palette (plus specialty glazes, oxides and stains) – they are all shown both on the glaze board in the glazing room, and on pieces around the studio.

 Ed Sweet was an Albany pastor for thirty years prior to opening Calapooia Clay.
 Ed and his wife, Felicia, have three grown children and five grandchildren.
-They have been learning and creating pottery for over ten years through the OSU Craft Center, the Benton Center (LBCC) and in their home ceramics studio.
+They have been learning and creating pottery for over a dozen years through the OSU Craft Center, the Benton Center (LBCC) and in their home ceramics studio.
 Ed is a member of the Willamette Ceramics Guild.
 He also golfs, fishes, watches movies and is a member at Valley Christian Center in Albany.